This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

-I have a very simple theme and I use the classic editor, but a lot of themes are build based on Elementor which will give you a lot of options to work with, designing your article.
+I have a straightforward theme, and I use the classic editor, but many themes are build based on Elementor, which will give you a lot of options to work with, designing your article.

 Don’t jump into this right away.
 Write your article first, as simple as possible, and start editing and adapting the layout after you have written your core content.

-You even tagged it with some keywords and assigned it to a category so your blog can be organized around some great sub-topics.
+You even tagged it with some keywords and assigned it to a category so you can organize your blog around some great sub-topics.

 Should you press that ‘Publish’ button now?